 “Employees Only” sign on staff room door at Intelligentsia Coffee cafe in Silver Lake, in Los Angeles.

 This large stenciled silhouette of a boy and girl is perhaps a cheeky and fitting image the day after Valentine’s Day.
 Each is hiding very different object behind the back, each suggesting very different hidden motives.
-We stumbled upon this street art on Jan Luijkenstraat in the Vondelpark neighborhood of Amsterdam, near the Rijksmuseum and the city’s famed museum district.
+We stumbled upon this street art on Jan Luijkenstraat in the Vondelpark neighborhood of

 Our friend J. recently acquired this colorful, full-of-awesome pair of Adidas sneakers.
 He showed them off to us on a recent stop at his home in Venice, in Los Angeles, and we couldn’t help but take some pix.